 Is it safe to travel in Israel as a solo female traveler?

 This is one of the questions that many people asked me when I told them that I was going to Israel.
 “Is it safe to go there?”
 Unfortunately, this trip was not exactly a solo trip.
 Since I had gone for TBEX, I spent most of my time with travel bloggers from around the world.
-But I did spend some time traveling solo in Tel Aviv and I really felt safe here too.
+But I did spend some time travelling solo in Tel Aviv and I really felt safe here too.
 I stick to my motto: “Don’t do stupid things you won’t do back at home and you will be fine”.

 What about the conflict in the region?